db47h/grog/README.md

 The idea is to alleviate some of the pain of using the OpenGL API while using as few abstractions as possible and still providing full access to the OpenGL API.

-- NOT game oriented (although)
 - An asset manager to handle asynchronous loading textures and fonts
 - Batch drawing of textures and regions.
-The main loop loos like:
+The main loop looks like:

     ```go
         // create a new batch